Skip to content

 Best For

 Ultra-distance ruckers and event participants who need a watch that won't die.
-If you do 24-hour events, multi-day Star Course, or just hate charging, the Vertical's 85-hour GPS mode is unmatched.
+If you do 24-hour events, multi-day Star Course, or just hate charging, the Vertical 2's expedition battery is built for it.

 What Buyers Say